Church of Scotland: Moderator

-Each court is convened by the 'moderator'—at the local level of the Kirk Session normally the parish minister who is ex officio member and Moderator of the Session.
+Each court is convened by the 'moderator'—at the local level of the Session normally the parish minister who is ex officio member and Moderator of the Session.
 Congregations where there is no minister, or where the minister is incapacitated, may be moderated by a specially trained elder.
 Presbyteries and the General Assembly elect a moderator each year.
-The Moderator of the General Assembly serves for the year as the public representative of the church, but beyond that enjoys no special powers or privileges and is in no sense the leader or official spokesperson of the Kirk.
+The Moderator of the General Assembly serves for the year as the public representative of the church, but beyond that enjoys no special powers or privileges and is in no sense the leader or official spokesperson of the church.
 At all levels, moderators may be either elders or ministers.
-Only Moderators of Kirk Sessions are obliged to be trained for the role.
+Only Moderators of Sessions are obliged to be trained for the role.

 The official residence of the Moderator is Number 2 Rothesay Terrace in Edinburgh.

 National General Assembly Bodies

 At a national level, the work of the Church of Scotland is chiefly carried out by bodies appointed by the General Assembly, each supported by full-time staff mostly based at the Church of Scotland Offices in Edinburgh.
-Following a major reform (described as a “Radical Action Plan) agreed at the 2019 General Assembly, the major central bodies are now:
+Following a major reform (described as a "Radical Action Plan") agreed at the 2019 General Assembly, the major central bodies are now: